• Skip to main content

 The sooner you can answer these questions the better.

-For a trainer in a gym, this can be as simple as “Hi, I’m Greg a personal trainer here, I’m trying to get to know people and see if there is any health and fitness things I can help with.
-Would you happen to have a movement or question I could help with for the next few minutes?“
+For a trainer in a gym, this can be as simple as “Hi, I’m Greg a personal trainer here, I’m trying to get to know people and see if there are any health and fitness things I can help with.
+Would you happen to have a movement or question I could help with for the next few minutes?

 Give people an easy out with a short time constraint, such as above where I said “for the next few minutes.”
 It gives people a clear idea of what you are asking from them and the social obligation they are agreeing to.